knative/docs/docs/bookstore/page-4/pg4-sequence.md

 ![image](images/image7.png)

-Sequence now is ready to accept the request, then we need to tell broker to forward the event to sequence, so that the new comments will go through our ML workflows.
+As the Sequence is ready to accept the request now, we need to tell the Broker to forward the events to the Sequence, so that new comments will go through our ML workflows.

 ???+ abstract "sequence/200-create-trigger.yaml"